noirello/bonsai/docs/install.rst

 - A C compiler (tested with gcc).

-- The Python header files.
-They are usually installed in a package such as **python-dev**.
+- The Python 3 header files.
+They are usually installed in a package such as **python3-dev**.

 - The libldap header files.
 They are usually installed in a package such as **libldap2-dev**.